IBM-Blockchain/vehicle-manufacture/README.md

 # Vehicle Manufacture IoT Extension

-This repository contains an application that adds IoT features and new views to the Hypeledger Composer vehicle lifeycle sample application.
+This repository contains an application that adds IoT features and new views to the Hyperledger Composer vehicle life cycle sample application.

 To run this demonstration you should have installed:
 - NodeJS v8.x.x